AYDA Awards

 Immersive Learning Experience

-The opportunity to attend a six-week, all-expenses-paid Design Discovery Program at Harvard University Graduate School of Design, U.S.A worth up to USD10,000 in the program’s June 2025 cohort.
+The opportunity to attend a three-week, all-expenses-paid Design Discovery Program at Harvard University Graduate School of Design, U.S.A worth up to USD10,000 in the program’s June 2026 cohort.

 *Acceptance into the Harvard GSD is subject to Terms & Acceptance determined in entirety and solely by the Harvard GSD’s Admission Authorities and/or its faculties.